ibm-cloud-docs/account/sw-instance-details.md

 Deleting a software instance removes the software from the cluster to which it is deployed.
 To delete your software instance, click **Actions** > **Delete instance**.

+## Before you begin
+{: #sw-instance-details-tf}
+{: terraform}

+Before you can rename your software instance by using Terraform, make sure that you have completed the following:

+- Install the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform.
+For more information, see the tutorial for [Getting started with Terraform on {{site.data.keyword.cloud}}](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
+The plug-in abstracts the {{site.data.keyword.cloud_notm}} APIs that are used to complete this task.
+- Create a Terraform configuration file that is named `main.tf`.
+In this file, you add the configuration to create an authorization between services by using HashiCorp Configuration Language.
+For more information, see the [Terraform documentation](https://www.terraform.io/docs/language/index.html){: external}.

 ## Viewing details about your software instance by using Terraform
 {: #viewing-sw-instance-terraform}
 {: terraform}